thiagozs/logfire/docs/getting-started.md

 ## Creating events

-logfire provides an HTTP API for creating events.
+Logfire provides an HTTP API for creating events.
 You don't need to do raw HTTP requests, there are [clients](clients.md) for several programming languages and frameworks.
 I'm just using curl here to demonstrate how the API works:

 ```bash
 $ curl -d '{"category": "cache", "event": "hit", "data": { "file_type": "html", "file_name": "foobar.html" }}' -H "Content-Type: application/json" http://localhost:8085/events